rda12345/Machine-Learning/README.md

 Neural_network.py contains code based on the explanations, as well as solutions to the code-related problems of the book "Neural networks and deep learning" by Michael Nielsen http://neuralnetworksanddeeplearning.com/index.html.

+## Reinforcement learning
+Contains RL algorithms and solutions to various built-in environments in OpenAI's Gymnasium module.
+Following Sutton and Barto's book, the problems are solved by employing:
+Q-learning, policy, and value iteration methods.